Xanthoparmelia metastrigosa

 Xanthoparmelia metastrigosa is a lichen which belongs to the Xanthoparmelia genus.
 It is found only in Australia.
 It is one of the few lichens that is listed as endangered.

 Description

-Grows to around 7–12 cm in diameter with irregular and dichotomously branched lobes.
-The upper surface of the lichen is yellow-green surface.
+This lichen grows to around 7–12 cm in diameter, with irregular and dichotomously branched lobes.
+The upper surface of the lichen is yellow-green.

 Habitat and range

 Xanthoparmelia canobolasensis and Xanthoparmelia metastrigosa are known only from Mount Canobolas.